bishop-ai/bishop-ai/README.md

 ## Features

-### Server

-- Use sockets to receive text, determine intent, trigger a command and return a response
+- Use simple API to receive text, determine intent, trigger a command and return a response
-- Intent is determined both by a pattern matching syntax and through a trained classifier
+- Intent is determined by a pattern matching syntax
 - Responses use a template to generate multiple alternate responses
-- Trigger intents are defined in plugins and can integrate with any system that can integrate with Node
+- Trigger intents are defined in plugins and can integrate with any system that can integrate with JS
-- Authentication using JWTs
-- API exposed to allow modifying plugin settings, authentication and training

-### Client

-- Speech to Text and Text to Speech using browser APIs
-- Hot-Word detection
-- Manage plugins and authentication

-## Dependencies

-- Node v6+ (_I try to keep the list small_)

 ## Versioning